-Applications Checklist for Strategic Planning Bootcamp Students

-Once you have all the items on the checklist, give it a last once- over and send your application by the enrollment deadline to your admissions representative.

-- Complete the Miami Ad School enrollment contract.
+Please include a link to your LinkedIn profile highlighting your experience (in lieu of a paper resume/CV).
+If you do not have a LinkedIn profile you will need to create one.
+Respond to the Account Planning Creative Exercises that are found on www.miamiadschool.com/admissions .
+Take your time with each of the exercises and let your creative side hatch out!
+Applications Checklist for Boot Camp for Social Media Students Once you have all the items on the checklist, give it a last once- over and send your application by the enrollment deadline to your admissions representative.
+Complete the Miami Ad School enrollment contract.
 Remember to sign and date the back page.
-Also, make a copy for yourself, this is a contract and you are responsible for knowing all the information that is within this document. - Application fee: this can be made by US money order, US personal check, cash, US cashier's check, wire transfer, or credit card by phone via the business office. - Copies of two valid forms of federally or state issued ID.
-This can be a driver license, passport, SS card, or birth certificate. - Proof of Bachelor's Degree: A COPY of highest degree achieved or OFFICIAL transcripts. - Please include a link to your LinkedIn profile highlighting your experience (in lieu of a paper resume/CV).
+Also, make a copy for yourself, this is a contract and you are responsible for knowing all the information that is within this document.
+Application fee: this can be made by US money order, US personal check, cash, US cashier's check, wire transfer, or credit card by phone via the business office. • Copies of two valid forms of federally or state issued ID.
+This can be a driver license, passport, SS card, or birth certificate.
+A COPY of highest diploma achieved or OFFICIAL transcripts from the school you last attended.
+Please include a link to your Linkedin profile highlighting your experience (in lieu of a paper resume/CV).
 If you do not have a LinkedIn profile you will need to create one.